microsoft/qsharp-compiler/src/QsFmt/SPECIFICATION.md

 The output of the formatter is to overwrite the input files that it processes.

+(Look into specifying backups.
+Flag for turning it on and use '.bak' extension.)

 ## Rules that are run

 The tool will parse the input into a concrete syntax tree using ANTLR.
 This tree will then have rules applied to it in the form of transformations on the tree.